 The Zell Miller Scholarship is a State of Georgia merit-based, lottery-funded HOPE Scholarship awarded to Georgia residents who graduate from an eligible high school in 2007 or later as the class Valedictorian or Salutatorian; or who graduated with a minimum of a 3.70 cumulative grade point average in the college preparatory core-curriculum subjects and earned a minimum score of 1200 (combined Critical Reading and Math) on a single administration of the SAT or a composite score of 26 on a single administration of the ACT on a test administered before the time of high school graduation.
 Students eligible for the Zell Miller Scholarship will receive the higher level HOPE Scholarship award of \$2308 per semester if full-time, and \$1154 per semester if enrolled half-time for students attending a private college or university.
 Zell Miller Scholars must maintain a 3.30 grade point average for continued eligibility.
-If a Zell Miller Scholar falls below the required grade point average, then the student remains eligible for the HOPE Scholars will be evaluated at the same increments as other HOPE scholars: 30, 60, and 90 attempted hours and at the end of each Spring semester.
+If a Zell Miller Scholar falls below the required grade point average, then the student remains eligible for the HOPE Scholarship, provided the student has a 3.0 grade point average.
+Zell Miller Scholars will be evaluated at the same increments as other HOPE scholars: 30, 60, and 90 attempted hours and at the end of each Spring semester.